valohai/docs/source/howto/setup/deployment/aws-eks-cluster.rst

 - Create a user ``valohai-eks-user``.
     - enable ``Programmatic access`` and ``Console access``
-- Attach the following existing policies
+- Attach the following existing policies:
     - AmazonEC2ContainerRegistryFullAccess
     - AmazonEKSServicePolicy
 - Click on ``Create policy`` to open a new tab.
 Describe the new policy with the JSON below.